AnyChart/docs.anychart.com/Stock_Charts/Series/Column.md

 By default, the plots are placed full-width one under another, but this can be set in other way.
 Look up the [Chart Plots article](../Chart_Plots) to know how to manage the plots.

 As stocks are intended to show big arrays of data, this data needs to be compressed at some point to be displayed correctly.
 By default, when a number of points displayed at once overcomes 500, these points are being grouped to form no more than 500 points.
 There are two grouping types: functional and objective.
-All information about them can be found in the [Grouping](../grouping) article.
+All information about them can be found in the [Grouping](../Grouping) article.

+### Switching series type

+Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same fields.
+Look up the [Series Type](Series_Type) and [series types table](Supported_Series#list_of_supported_series) to be sure it's possible to switch those series you need.

+To switch the series use {api}.seriesType(){api} method.

 ## Visualization